ShravaniAWanjari/moving-averages-crossover-strategy/README.md

 This project implements the Moving Average Crossover strategy for algorithmic trading.
 The strategy utilizes short-term and long-term moving averages to generate buy and sell signals for a given asset.

+## Golden Cross Strategy

+##### The Golden Cross occurs when a shorter moving average crosses above a longer one, signaling a bullish trend:
+- SMA Golden Cross: When the SMA50 crosses above the SMA200, it indicates a potential long entry.
+- EMA Golden Cross: The same concept applies to EMAs, which provide quicker signals due to their responsiveness to recent price action.

 ## Features

 - Implements Simple Moving Averages (SMA) and Exponential Moving Averages (EMA) for trading signals